 We used to say that software is eating the world, but the fact is today software is the world.
 Gone are the days where IT could be treated like a utility, one that more often than not was outsourced in the belief that you needed to focus on your core competencies and IT didn’t make it onto that list.
 These days being competent at IT is mere table stakes at best, you need to excel at IT if you hope to become an industry leader.
 Today business executives must focus on disruptors, new competitors entering their market space using technologies in new ways.
 Becoming an agile business – an adaptive, responsive, and learning organization – is the true goal.
 Business agility requires true agility across all of your organization, not just software development, not just DevOps, and not just IT.
 There isn’t a single industry now that either isn’t dominated by agile businesses or isn’t under threat of disruption by new agile competitors.
 We created Disciplined Agile for Executives to help business leaders compete and win in this new world.

-Disciplined Agile Delivery (DAD) was created to apply agile in complex enterprise agile implementations.
-DAD has been well received and implemented in organizations around the world.
+The Disciplined Agile (DA) toolkit was created to apply agile in complex enterprise agile implementations.
+DA has been well received and implemented in organizations around the world.

 According to Gartner, Disciplined Agile is also the only available agile process explicitly allowing enterprises to customise agile for their unique enterprise challenges at both the organization and project levels.
 In their recent research, Adopt Disciplined Agile Delivery for a Comprehensive and Scalable Agile IT Approach, Gartner reported: